-- taking instructions from clients;
+- take instructions from clients

 Specific tasks for purchase transactions include:

-- carrying out and checking pre-contract searches by checking whether the property is affected by local authority proposals, leases, easements or covenants, mortgages, land tax, susceptibility to flooding or subsidence, or liability for unsound building structures and repairs;
+- carrying out and checking pre-contract searches by checking whether the property is affected by local authority proposals, leases, easements or covenants, mortgages, land tax, susceptibility to flooding or subsidence, or liability for unsound building structures and repairs

-- receiving and checking mortgage instructions from lenders and undertaking specific tasks required;
+- receive and check mortgage instructions from lenders and undertake specific tasks required

-- preparing transfer and mortgage deeds;
+- prepare transfer and mortgage deeds

-- receiving mortgage funds;
+- receive mortgage funds

-- After qualification and around three years' experience, salaries may range from £25,000 to £50,000.
+- After qualification and with around three years' experience, your salary may range from £25,000 to £50,000.